department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-02 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 To assess potential participants' experiences with VA benefits or services, please use their answers to the Digital Service at VA User Research Participant Recruiting Screener Questionnaire question “Which VA benefits or services do you have any experience with?".

 #### Screener questions
-**1. Are you able to join the Zoom session using an iPhone?**  Note: Android mobile phones will not work for the session Response options: yes or no
+**1. Are you able to join the Zoom session using an iPhone or iPad?**  Note: Android mobile phones will not work for the session
+Response options: yes or no
 *(If yes, proceed to 1a.
 If no, disqualify the participant)*